Agency Main Banner Content

 - Hurricane Development (former Hougland Tomato Cannery)

-- In January 2019, shallow and deep ground water monitoring wells were installed in the farm field east of the site.
-The wells were installed to evaluate the eastward and vertical boundaries of the site ground water contamination.
-Soil cuttings and purge water from the drilling were collected and sealed in drums pending laboratory analysis for proper disposal.
-The containerized materials were subsequently disposed on February 18, 2019 after laboratory analysis showed that detected compounds in the containerized soils were well below IDEM Remediation Closure Guide Residential Soil Direct Contact Screening Levels.
-Sampling of the newly installed wells was conducted, and a quarterly sampling of all wells is planned for March.
-A final sampling of the new wells will be conducted before April when the wells must be removed for planting season.
-A final report of the investigation activities and results is anticipated to be submitted to IDEM by May.
+- In January 2019, shallow and deep ground water monitoring wells were installed in the farm field east of the site to evaluate the eastward and vertical boundaries of the site ground water contamination.
+Containerized drilling purge water and soils were disposed on February 18, 2019 as non-hazardous waste as determined by laboratory sample results.
+Several samplings of the on- and off-site monitoring wells were conducted, and a final report of the investigation activities and results is anticipated to be submitted to IDEM by June 2019.
+Further ground water delineation activities are anticipated to the east.

 - Former Arvin Industries